sombart/Android-Interview-Questions/README.md

 # Android Interview Questions

 Welcome to the **android-interview-questions** repository!
-This collection of refined and categorized questions will help you prepare for interviews as an Android Developer.
+This collection of categorized questions will help you prepare for interviews as an Android Developer.

 ## Table of Contents